CSC207-UofT/course-project-newtapp/phase1/design_document.md

 - The Dependency Inversion principle

-   Finally, the Dependency Inversion Design principle states that high-level modules should depend on abstractions or interfaces rather than low-level modules and that details (like concrete implementations) should depend on abstractions. ******
+  Finally, the Dependency Inversion Design principle states that high-level modules should depend on abstractions or interfaces rather than low-level modules and that details (like concrete implementations) should depend on abstractions.
+In our past implementation, we applied this principle in our output boundary interface, which we used to send data from the use cases to the presenter (inner layer to outer layer).
+However, we changed our application to a Spring Boot application, and now our data output is handled by Spring Boot.
+The dependency inversion is also a core element of how we access data in our database.
+In our current implementation, the use cases fetched entities from the database using a data access interface implemented by the various repository associated with each entity.
+It ensures that the use cases depend not on the database itself but the data access interface.

 ## Packaging Strategies